Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Luxury

-3. Where to Stay in Cape Verde for Secludedness and Remoteness
+Santo Antao – Best Place to Stay in Cape Verde for Secludedness

-As large hotels and resorts are rather rare, you’ll find the calm and secludedness you’re looking for.
+As large hotels and resorts are relatively rare, you’ll find the calm and secludedness you seek.

 Be prepared to be mostly surrounded by fruit trees, coffee plants, and breathtaking views.